 And of course, no chocolate poke cake is complete without a rich, creamy frosting.
 We whip up a creamy, dreamy homemade chocolate frosting, but you could also use a cream cheese frosting, store-bought frosting, homemade whipped cream, or even frozen whipped topping.
 Just don’t skip that sprinkle of mini chocolate chips on top!

-Whether you’re hosting a crowd or simply looking for a treat to share with your family, this chocolate poke cake is sure to please!
+Whether you’re hosting a crowd or simply looking for a treat to share with your family, this chocolate poke cake is sure to please.
+Be sure to try my Better Than Anything Cake too!

 See recipe card below this post for ingredient quantities and full instructions.